-- 4 In the General tab, click the Heading Type drop down list and select SC30/SC50 from the list. - 5 Click the Positioning Sensor drop down list and select Furuno SC50 from the list.
-The SC50 setting is used for both SC50 and SC30 - 6 Click the Motion Sensor drop down list and select Furuno SC50 from the list.
-The SC50 setting is used for both SC50 and SC30. - 7 Click Close.
-The Ship Setup Options box closes. - 8 In the Technician Utility box, click Close.
+- In the General tab, click the Heading Type drop down list and select SC30/SC50 from the list. - 5 Click the Positioning Sensor drop down list and select Furuno SC50 from the list. - 6 Click the Motion Sensor drop down list and select Furuno SC50 from the list. - 7 Click Close.

+The Ship Setup Options box closes.

+- 8 In the Technician Utility box, click Close.
 The Technician Utility box closes. - 9 In the System Configuration Utility box, click Close.